 So what do you do once you've looked, researched, and are itching to buy?
 When purchasing photographs, here are a few key points to consider:

 Open vs. Limited Editions

-An open edition of a piece means that image can be printed and sold an unlimited number of times, which will make it more affordable.
-Alternatively, the artist may decide to limit the edition, which means there will be a finite number of copies of the photograph printed for a given size.
+When a photograph is an “open edition” there is no limit to the number of prints the artist can produce, which will often make the work more affordable.
+Alternatively, the artist may limit the edition, meaning there will be a finite number of copies produced in a given size, which the artist commits to in writing.
 For more information on editions, read this practical guide.

-Prices range widely, with an open edition print by an emerging photographer costing as little as 400 AED, while a limited edition print of an established photographer could be as high as 10,000 AED or more.
-Most of the prints in GPP Editions fall within the range of 500 to 2000 AED.
-For more tips on starting your art collection with 10,000 AED or less, check out this helpful article written for The National by Salma Shaheem, the head of the Middle Eastern markets for The Fine Art Group.
+Prices range widely, with an open edition print by an emerging photographer costing as little as 400 AED, while a limited edition print by an established photographer can start at 10,000 AED or more.
+With the intention of making affordable work accessible, many of the prints in GPP Editions fall within the range of 500-2000 AED.
+For more tips on starting your art collection with a 10,000 AED or less budget, check out this helpful article written for The National by Salma Shaheem, the head of the Middle Eastern markets for The Fine Art Group.

 It’s important to understand what kind of materials were used to create and frame a print before purchasing it.
-An archival print is created with inks and paper that are acid-free, pH neutral, and have been properly handled with gloves.
-Such prints are chemically stable and, if treated correctly, will not degrade in color and quality for a century or more.
+An archival print is created with inks and media that are acid-free, pH neutral, and have been properly handled.
+Such prints are chemically stable and, if cared for correctly, will not degrade in color or quality for a century or more.

 Protecting Your Investment

 Building an art collection is a lifelong journey.
-You may one day be thrilled to find out that something you purchased years ago has increased in value, but don’t make turning a financial profit your primary goal in collecting.
-Aim to pursue art that grabs hold of you personally, and remember: when you buy a piece of work, you are supporting the artist who inspired you.
+You may one day be thrilled to find out that something you’ve purchased years ago has increased in value, but don’t make turning a financial profit your primary goal when collecting.
+Aim to pursue art that grabs hold of you personally, and remember: when you buy a piece of work, you are supporting the artist who has inspired you.